Testimonials – Cotting School’s Impact

 Enabling Quality Instruction

-A gift to our annual fund ensures that quality instruction, from talented individuals like Sejal, will continue and improve with each school year.
+A gift to our annual fund ensures that quality instruction, from talented teachers like Hannah, will continue and improve with each school year.
 Click here to make your gift.

 Cotting has provided me the foundation I needed

 When I started at Cotting School I was eight years old, medically fragile and had challenges with learning.
 I had struggled with math and reading, but from the beginning I felt that Cotting was going to give me the support I needed.